AdobeXD/xd-to-flutter-plugin/README.md

 ## Exporting Images
 In order to optimize export, images are not exported with widgets.
-Only images with a name assigned in the plugin panel can be exported (the name also used to match duplicate images).
+Only images with a name assigned in the plugin panel can be exported.
 Select an image and click "Export Image", or use the "Export All Images" button to export all images with a name to the Image Path.

 # Notes: